ArhanChaudhary/qter/README.md

 ...
 ```

-In this example, if the user wanted to input the number two at this step, they would execute the algorithm `R U R' U' R U R' U'`.
+In this example, if the user wanted to input the number two, they would execute the algorithm `(R U R' U') (R U R' U')`.
 Note that if you try to execute the algorithm six times, the cube will return to its solved state as if you inputted the number zero.
 This is shown to the user by the `max-input 5` syntax.
-If a negative number input is meaningful to the program you are executing, you can input negative one by performing the inverse of the algorithm.
-For example, negative two would be inputted as `U R U' R' U R U' R'`.
+If a negative input is meaningful to the program you are executing, you can input negative one by performing the inverse of the algorithm.
+For example, negative two would be inputted as `(U R U' R') (U R U' R')`.

 </ul>